MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/user_plugin.rst

 - If using packages, include ``__init__.py`` in the directory

 The scripts do NOT need to be compiled.
 They are loaded by the embedded interpreter at runtime.
-Similarly any dependencies (e.g. if you need pandas, etc.) your script requires must also be importable under whatever environment you are running fourfit.
+Any third-party dependencies your script requires (e.g. ``pandas``) must also be importable in the same Python environment that fourfit was built against.

 2. Python Data Operators
 =========================